CrackerCat/Il2CppInspectorRedux/README.md

 ### Support

-If you found Il2CppInspector useful, you can really help support the project by making a small donation at http://paypal.me/djkaty!
+If you found Il2CppInspector useful, you can really help support the project by making a small donation!

-You can also donate with bitcoin: 3FoRUqUXgYj8NY8sMQfhX6vv9LqR3e2kzz

-Much love! - Katy
+Donate to the author of Il2CppInspectorRedux, LukeFZ, via https://buymeacoffee.com/LukeFZ or https://patreon.com/LukeFZ

+Donate to the author of the original Il2CppInspector, djkaty, via http://paypal.me/djkaty or with bitcoin: 3FoRUqUXgYj8NY8sMQfhX6vv9LqR3e2kzz

+All donations are appreciated!

 ### Acknowledgements